Distilling human mobility models with symbolic regression: Discussion and Conclusions

-Our analysis also reveals the limitations of Genetic Programming-based SR. Although the performance of SR on simple formulas (complexity$<$9) is generally satisfactory, the derived formulas for longer expressions are inconsistent across repeated runs, indicating that sub-optimal solutions are found.
-This may be due to the exponentially growing search space.
-Existing literature also points out that SR is only robustly applicable to datasets with fewer than 10 variables\cite{WTVN23}.
+Our analysis also reveals the limitation of genetic programming-based SR. Although the performance of SR on simple formulas (complexity$<$9) is generally satisfactory, the derived formulas for longer expressions are inconsistent across repeated runs, indicating that sub-optimal solutions are found.
+Existing literature also points out that SR is only robustly applicable to datasets with fewer than 10 variables \citep{WTVN23}, due to the exponentially growing search space.
 Incorporating neural networks and symbolic regression might be a feasible approach to discover more complicated models.
-For example, SR could be applied to separable modules of a neural network, and the distilled formulas are then combined into a complete expression\cite{CSGB20,SDC23,LLS24}.
-Future studies could investigate the effectiveness of such neuro-symbolic approaches for knowledge discovery in the social sciences.
+For example, SR could be applied to separable modules of a neural network, and the distilled formulas are then combined into a complete expression \citep{CSGB20,SDC23,LLS24}.
+Future studies could investigate the effectiveness of such neuro-symbolic approaches for model building in human mobility.